FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_LINUX.txt

 32bit build platforms are better tested at this point and strongly recommended.

-Insure you can build a stock viewer-development try as described in the SL wiki.
+Ensure you can build a stock viewer-development try as described in the SL wiki.
 Before asking for any help compiling Firestorm, make sure you can build viewer-development first.
 If you try and skip this step, you may receive  much less help. http://wiki.secondlife.com/wiki/Compiling_the_viewer_(Linux)